 But, that isn't the way she was restored in the 1950's.
 Based apparently on the secondary evidence of a single painting once owned by Jock Willis, detail below, the house panels and wood masts were varnished rather than being painted white and black respectively.

 Why are paintings secondary evidence?
-Most painting of ships, then and now, are generic and mostly painted in a studio by artists who all too often have never sailed a ship similar to the one they paint.
+Most paintings of ships, then and now, are generic and mostly painted in a studio by artists who all too often have never sailed a ship similar to the one they paint.
 Far more painterly attention is normally given to spectacular sea and sky than to the details of a ship.

 The jibs in paintings labelled as being the Cutty Sark show this all too clearly.
 Most ships in the late 1800's had four foresails: three jibs and a fore topmast staysail.
 But, as her specification and photographs attest, the Cutty Sark had only two jibs.
 You'd never know that from the vast majority of paintings, as the following sample shows: